quicwg/multipath/draft-ietf-quic-multipath.md

 cannot be used for a traffic amplification attack.

+## Transport Layer Security

+Multipath extension is enabled after the handshake negotiation of QUIC connection is finished, and all the multipath extension frames can only be sent on 1-RTT short header packets.
+Therefore, multipath extension generally follows the transport security mechanism in {{QUIC-TLS}}, including encryption key exchange, peer authentication, etc.

+About packet protection, multipath extension uses path identifier as part of AEAD encryption nonce (See {{multipath-aead}}).
+For security consideration, path identifiers MUST NOT be reused for another path in the same connection in the future.

 # Contributors

 This document is a collaboration of authors that combines work from